TF2YD Stock Alerts:

 A strongly compressed cichlid with a large, distinctively upturned mouth.
 This morph is very attractive and much sought after due to their dark vertical stripes and white sparkly irridecence displayed over most of the the body.
 It is worth noting, there are many geographical colour morphs available.

 These fish are in demand because they are so beautiful but relatively rarely traded.
 They are best kept in pairs and are an active cichlid, preferring to swim around the middle and bottom areas of the aquarium set-up.

 Sexual dimorphism is obvious only with adult fish, with the males being much larger (14 cm versus 9 cm) and more deeply bodied.
 Juveniles of both sexes are essentially similar.

 Fish information (behaviour and breeding):

 These fish are endemic to Lake Tanganyika and are primarily rock dwellers.
-They are predatory fish and should therefore only be kept with fish of a similar size.
+Shy but also territorial to their own kind, they are predatory fish and should therefore only be kept with fish of a similar size.